Security

 Frequently Asked Questions

-Does Vantage perform penetration tests periodically?
+Does Vantage periodically perform penetration tests?

-In terms of application security, How does Vantage deal with security reports received from security researchers?
-In other words, does Vantage have a bug bounty program or a straightforward process to report security issues to them?
+In terms of application security, how does Vantage deal with security reports received from security researchers?
+In other words, does Vantage have a bug bounty program or a straightforward process to report security issues?

 Does Vantage support 2FA, SSO, or any defensive options?

 Yes.
-We support SAML SSO and 2FA is on the roadmap.
+We support SAML SSO, and 2FA is on the roadmap.

-How is customers’ data protected and who has access to Vantage data?
+How is customers’ data protected, and who has access to Vantage data?

 Do you have a security contact person in case of breaches?